s73ampunkca7/fujinon-tv-lens-control/README.md

 2. Output the Tilta Protocol to support additional Motors for non full servo Lenses
 3. Accept the Tilta Protocol to accept local control for zoom and focus via Tilta demands.
 4. A-B Feature for setting a min/max for zoom and focus values to get finer local control
+5. Support for Blackmagic zoom and focus demands (if someone decides to reverse engeneer their protocol, some bird told me its just usb with a special flavor)

 ## Foreword